 An impending hailstorm rarely catches people in Oklahoma off-guard.
 The weather guys on every television channel take over and provide viewers with a reality TV show of storm chasers and vibrant radar graphics, detailing the frontline storm experience.
 It’s great drama.

-You watch with your blood pressure elevating as the storm approaches.
+You watch this drama with your blood pressure elevating as the storm approaches.
 The rain, wind, and hail begin to fall, and you hunker down while straining to see what’s going on outside your window.
-If you’re really worried, you’ll go into your storm-cellar where you have to rely on listening and keeping your imagination from running wild.
+If you’re really worried, you’ll go into your storm cellar where you have to rely on listening and keeping your imagination from running wild.

 That’s a typical hail storm experience.
 Often you can’t see any obvious damage to your house.